alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-giving-kafir-udhiyah.md

 ---
-layout: post
-title: "Ruling on giving a non-Muslim neighbor from the Udhiyah"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 11754, Question 1"
-category: [fatwa,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-uid: ruling-on-giving-kafir-udhiyah
-summary: "It is permissible to give a non-Muslim from the meat of an Udhiyah or ‘Aqiqah, as a way of showing kindness to neighbors and discharging neighborhood duties."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 11754, Question 1
+summary: It is permissible to give a non-Muslim from the meat of an Udhiyah or ‘Aqiqah, as a way of showing kindness to neighbors and discharging neighborhood duties.
+title: Ruling on giving a non-Muslim neighbor from the Udhiyah
+uid: ruling-on-giving-kafir-udhiyah
 ---

 ### Question: